National Pipe Thread vs. National Pipe Thread Fuel

 NPTF threads are designed to screw together.
 They are designed to have interference at the roots and crests of the threads on both the major and minor diameters.
 This interference should cause no assembly problem.
 The thread deformation caused by the interference fit and the wrench tightening is designed to make a dry mechanical seal.

 Because of the gauging requirements of the NPTF Class 1 product thread, sealant should be used to assure a leak-proof connection.
 Because of the gauging requirements of the NPTF Class 2 product thread, the seal accomplished through mechanical deformation should require no sealant to make a leak-proof joint.
-This is critical in some applications where the pipe content is corrosive to chemical sealants.
+This is critical in some applications where the pipe content is corrosive to chemical sealant.

 GAGE REQUIREMENTS